archiebalais/anidex/planning.md

-# AniDex
+# anidex

 ## ABOUT:

-AniDex is a anime and manga social cataloging application.
+anidex is a anime and manga social cataloging application.
 The site provides itsusers with a list-like system to organize anime and manga.

 The API I am using is [Jikan](https://jikan.moe/)